WOL-Ecosystem/api/README.md

 ### Prerequisites

-- Apache or nginx already installed and running in your server.
+- Apache or nginx already installed and running on your server.
 - PHP 7.2

 ### Installing